 Elon Musk appears to entertain conspiracy theory that Texas shooting was a ‘psyop’

+Elon Musk appears to entertain conspiracy theory that Texas mall shooting was a ‘psyop’

 This isn’t the first time Mr Musk has entertained conspiracy theories about violence inspired by right wing actors.